XXL energy management

 To ensure that the large solar power plant operates seamlessly, solar modules need to be thoroughly cleaned.
 To this end, Bosch experts have developed an inexpensive solution: a sprinkler system with special nozzles that spray the panels with constant water pressure at a 360-degree angle.
 The water is then recycled multiple times and cleaned with a new, eco-friendly ozonization system: while chlorine was previously used to clean wastewater, Bosch now uses ozone.
 This reactive gas disinfects and reacts quickly to organic substances in water.

-The smart approach toward renewable energy and water management in Nashik has shown positive results: it saves energy equivalent to that required by 16,700 households and reduces water consumption by 1.4 billion liters/year.
-With peak performance of 10 MWp, the solar power plant already covers 40 percent of the Nashik location's daytime energy needs.
-The aim is to increase the figure to 100 percent of total energy needs in 2018.
+The smart approach toward renewable energy management in Nashik has shown positive results: it saves energy equivalent to that required by 23,500 indian households.
+With peak performance of 13 MWp, the solar power plant already covers 20 percent of the Nashik location's energy needs.
+The aim is to increase the figure to 50 percent of total energy needs.

-megawatt hours of energy were saved at the Nashik location in 2017.
+megawatt hours of energy were produces at the Nashik location in 2018.

 Complete energy efficiency

 The new power plant is part of a comprehensive approach to sustainable energy management that is based on three pillars.
 First, Bosch Nashik is systematically increasing energy efficiency throughout the value chain.
 Second, thanks to precise consumption analyses and forecasts, energy costs can be continuously reduced.
 Third, the Bosch location promotes projects that drive the expansion of renewable sources of energy forward.
-As a result, Bosch Nashik has reduced its CO2 emissions by 31,000 tons in the past four years, and saved 35 million units (35,000,000 kilowatt hours) of energy.
+As a result, Bosch Nashik has reduced its CO₂ emissions by 33 percent since 2007, and saved 18,700 megawatt hours of energy during the last three years by the improvement of energy efficiency.

 A systematic commitment

 In line with its commitment to the U.N.’s Sustainable Development Goal 9, Bosch is driving the development of eco-friendly technologies forward around the world.
 To standardize this commitment, Bosch is in the process of implementing the ISO 50001 standard.
-In 2017, 54 production sites had already received certification.
-This represents a share of 19 percent.
-In addition to this, Bosch monitors its energy consumption and CO2 emissions at all its major manufacturing and development locations.
+Until now 63 production sites have already received certification.
+This represents a share of 21 percent.
+In addition to this, Bosch monitors its energy consumption and CO₂ emissions at all its major manufacturing and development locations.
 And in cooperation with Bosch researchers and universities, the GoGreen initiative focuses on developing new energy-saving technologies.

 Thanks to a comprehensive energy and water management system, the Bosch location in Nashik, India, is especially efficient.
 To conserve resources and reduce emissions, Bosch also relies on smart processes and systematic initiatives around the world.